-7.2 Under item 7.2 of reports, the Assistant Manager reported that the tick surveillance has now ceased for the season.
-Tick surveillance will again commence in the fall of 2022.
-A total of 126/200 tick pools have been submitted to Placer MVCD for the 2021/2022 tick season.
-In summary, currently 11 pools tested positive for the presence of B. burgdorferi and 6 pools tested positive for the presence of B. miyamotoi.
-No pools tested positive for both B. burgdorferi and B. miyamotoi.
+7.2 Under item 7.2 of reports, the Assistant Manager reported that tick surveillance has ceased for the season.
+Tick surveillance will again commence in the fall of 2023.
+A total of 74 tick pools have been submitted to Placer MVCD for the 2022/2023 tick season.
+In summary, 9 pools tested positive for the presence of B. burgdorferi and 2 pools tested positive for the presence of B. miyamotoi totaling a 14.86% positivity rate.
+Total tick pools are down from last year due to a change of testing protocols, which require females only and thus lower the total number of ticks submitted.
 Areas where pools were collected include Bidwell Park, Lime Saddle, Lake Wyandotte, and Loafer Creek.
-The District's New Jersey light traps were placed and operational on April 12, 2022.
-The District's gravid traps were placed and started operating on April 11, 2022.
-The sentinel chickens arrived and were placed in their coops on April 21, 2022.
+The District's New Jersey light traps were placed and operational on April 18th, 2023.
+The District's gravid traps were placed and started operating on April 17th, 2023.
+The sentinel chickens arrived and were placed in their coops on April 27th, 2023.
 CO2 trapping will commence in the upcoming weeks.

-No West Nile virus (WNV) activity has been reported within the District's service area in 2022.
-WNV has been identified in 2 mosquito pools in California to date.
+No West Nile virus (WNV) activity has been reported within the District's service area in 2023.
+WNV has been identified in 2 mosquito pools and 1 dead bird in California to date.

 The District's four indoor fish tanks continue to operate normally.
-Currently, three tanks are working as rearing tanks with another tank holding the fry from the rearing tanks.
-Fry numbers continue to increase.
-Over 8,900 fry were produced in March.
-The Vector Ecologist / Fish Biologist maintained the stock in each rearing tank and will continue to test the tanks for optimal production.
-The public fish tanks will be placed the last week of May and the District ponds have a good amount of fish.
+Over 4,900 fry were produced in April.
+The Vector Ecologist / Fish Biologist is maintaining the stock in each rearing tank and is preparing to conduct annual maintenance on the system.
+The District will be looking to place fish tanks into the field towards the end of May and into June.
+The timing will depend on the production of the District's fish ponds which are producing slower due to the extended winter.

 Mosquito and Vector Control Specialists (Specialists) have continued with winter/spring mosquito surveillance and treatments in rock pits, dredger pits, flood water areas, agricultural, ditches, drains and urban sources.
-Specialists have completed the first round of storm drain treatments.
 Specialists have also continued with annual training, calibration, maintenance, required annual reading, and winter compound projects.
 Service requests for inspections, fish, and treatments have increased over the past month.

-The District's Air Operations is continuing annual maintenance on the three District aircraft.
-The District's granule ship has already made applications to managed wetlands and rice.
+The District's Air Operations is continuing annual maintenance on the three District aircraft and are on track to be ready as needed.
+The District's granule ship has already made applications to wildlife areas.

 The Public Relations (PR) Department is currently preparing for the upcoming public relations season.
-The PR Department is reviewing and updating (if needed) the District's website, brochures, photo and video files, and other informational documents.
-The District mobile friendly website continues to be updated as needed.
-The District public service announcements will begin on May 12, 2022, running on newspapers, radio and television.
-The District's billboards went up in May and will be rotating throughout the county.
-The District also attended the Gold Nugget Craft Fair, in Paradise, on April 23rd and 24th and is scheduled to attend the Red Suspender Day in Gridley this month.
+The PR Department continues to review and update (if needed) the District's website, brochures, photo and video files, and other informational documents.
+The District is also in the process of transferring service providers and will be giving the District's website an overhaul.
+The District public service announcements began on May 1st, 2023, running on newspapers, radio, television, and digital advertising.
+The District attended the Chico Home and Garden Show on April 1st and 2nd, the Gold Nugget Craft Fair on April 29th and 30th, and is planning to attend the Red Suspenders Day Parade on May 20th.

-After this final item of reports, Vice President Kirk asked the District Manager to proceed to policy matters.
+After this final item of reports, President Sheppard asked the District Manager to proceed to policy matters.